thirdwavelist/android/README.md

 ## Caveats

-1. Running this project on older Android Studio that does not support running AGP 7.0.0 or higher, because of an experimental flag required to make the build of multi module kapt annotation more stable for the Dagger Hilt library used across this project.
-While this is something that would not be acceptable at a large scale in an organization, for a project like this, I have accepted this drawback in hindsight, since Dagger Hilt gave a lot more help in writing succinct, boilerplate free code.

-2. The original codebase that was written >3 years ago was built on pure MVVM approach (with DataBinding and a bi-directional data flow).
+1. The original codebase that was written >3 years ago was built on pure MVVM approach (with DataBinding and a bi-directional data flow).
 This was problematic, since it didn't reflect my current thinking and its also going against some bigger trends in the industry:
 Compose (Data Binding is problematic), MVI (bi-directional data flow is problematic), so I removed the use of Data Binding, replaced it with ViewBinding, finite View State (machine), and while I didn't really capture true unidirectional data flow (UDF), it also does not go against some of the practices